-

 Tom and Shirley Butt were married in 1971 in Muir Woods.

-Shirley has an undergraduate degree in mathematics from the University of North Carolina and a Master of City Planning Degree from U.C.
+Shirley has an undergraduate degree in mathematics from the University of North Carolina where she was inducted into Phi Beta Kappa.
+She later received a Master of City Planning Degree from U.C.
 Berkeley.
 For several years, she worked as a computer systems analyst independent contractor, and later, she helped manage Interactive Resources.

-Shirley has been involved in numerous community affairs, including serving on the Richmond Public Development Review Board, the East brother Light Station Board of Directors, the Point Molate Restoration Advisory Board (RAB) and the Urban Forest Advisory Committee.
+Shirley has been involved in numerous community affairs, including serving on the Richmond Public Development Review Board, the East Brother Light Station Board of Directors, the Point Molate Restoration Advisory Board (RAB), the Urban Forest Advisory Committee and the General Plan Citizens Advisory Committee.

 Tom and Shirley have two sons, Daniel and Andrew.

 Daniel graduated from U.C.
 Davis with a degree in history and political science.
-After two years of ski resort work Tahoe, he completed law school and passed the bar examination in 2003.
-He currently lives in Arkansas.
+After two years of ski resort work Tahoe, he completed law school and passed the bar examination in 2003 and again in 2011.
+He is married to Sara Knight, a special education teacher.
+They have two children and live in Berkeley.
+Daniel is a license contractor and has been involved in rehabilitating historic buildings.

 Community Service